U.S. significantly increasing support to Ebola response in Africa

 On Wednesday, Obama heads further south to assess his mission against ISIS at U.S. Central Command in Tampa, Florida.

-The spread of Ebola in West Africa, which hasn't slowed despite $100 million of pledged U.S. aid, is unrelated to the U.S. mission to degrade ISIS terrorists in Iraq and Syria.
-But both have prompted worry among Americans about their personal safety and led to charges the White House isn't doing enough to combat the hazards.
+Ebola’s spread is unrelated to the U.S. mission to degrade ISIS terrorists in Iraq and Syria.
+But both have prompted worry among Americans about their personal safety and led to charges the White House isn’t doing enough to combat the hazards.

 The dual foreign plagues have yet to pose an immediate threat to the United States homeland, the White House says, though each has claimed the lives of Americans abroad.
 And officials say both Ebola and ISIS could grow to become unmanageable problems if action isn’t taken now to stamp them out.

-The President's stop Tuesday at the CDC comes amid loudening criticism from health experts on the global response to the Ebola outbreak in West Africa, where almost 2,500 people have died.
+The President’s stop Tuesday at the CDC comes amid escalating criticism from health experts on the global response to the Ebola outbreak in West Africa, where almost 2,500 people have died.

 At the U.S. public health agency Obama will be briefed on the outbreak and speak to officials there about how the U.S. is responding.
-Afterwards he's likely to announce new U.S. commitments in combating the virus' spread, the White House said Monday.
+Afterwards he’ll announce new U.S. commitments in combating the virus’ spread.

 The U.S. has committed more than $100 million in the effort to combat Ebola, according to the U.S. Agency for International Development, and Obama plans to call on Congress to approve an additional $88 million as part of a bill to fund the federal government.

 Last week USAID said it would spend $75 million to build treatment facilities and supply them with medical equipment.
 The Pentagon says it’s working to shift $500 million of currently not yet obligated funds toward the Ebola effort.